 Brilliantly.
 The company reached $10 million in revenue in 2013 and it completed its second round of funding this spring.

-Runner Kara Groucher explains the reason she left a seven figure contract behind to become part of Oiselle: “I could not believe how this company seemed to operate with such honesty and integrity.
+Runner Kara Goucher explains the reason she left a seven figure contract behind to become part of Oiselle: “I could not believe how this company seemed to operate with such honesty and integrity.
 They put importance on family and empowering other women.”
-And by also welcoming runners whose half-marathon records are two hours longer than Groucher’s, they’ve created a family of female fitness enthusiasts (or as Oiselle calls them, their “flock”) that keeps returning to a brand that makes them feel strong.
+By welcoming runners whose half-marathon records are two hours longer than Goucher’s, Oiselle has created a family of female fitness enthusiasts (or as Oiselle calls them, their “flock”) who keep returning to a brand that makes them feel strong.